codaamok/codaamok.github.io-hugo/content/post/Patching-Snowflakes-with-ConfigMgr-and-PowerShell/index.md

 - b) give it a ConfigMgr device collection ID via the `-CollectionId` parameter
 - c) use the `-ChooseCollection` parameter and select a device collection from your environment

 For each host, it will remotely start the software update installation for all updates deployed to it.

-By default it doesn't reboot or make any retry attempts, but there parameters for this if you need it:
+By default it doesn't reboot or make any retry attempts, but there are parameters for this if you need it:

-- `-AllowReboot` switch will reboot the system(s) if any update returned an exit code indicating a reboot is required
+- `-AllowReboot` switch will reboot the system(s) if any updates require a restart
 - `-Attempts` parameter will let you indicate the maximum number of retries you would like the function to install updates if there was a failure in the previous attempt

 All hosts are processed in parallel, and you will get a live progress update from each host as it has finished patching with a break down of what updates were installed, success or failure.